 If such is the profession of modern Science, such is not the practice.
-On the contrary, here is one long history of practice in direct defiance of principle.
-She has met almost every new discovery by the old and, as it was supposed, exploded argument a priori, instead of by the Baconian rule of first ascertaining the fact and then arguing upwards from it.
+On the contrary, hers is one long history of practice in direct defiance of principle.
+She has met almost every new discovery by the old and, as it was supposed, exploded argument à priori. instead of by the Baconian rule of first ascertaining the fact and then arguing upwards from it.
 As the necessary consequence she has been put to shame continually.
-The circulation of the blood, vaccination, express trains, Atlantic steaming, and a host of other novelties, were as vehemently opposed by the scientific authorities in their time as now is Mr. Crookes's announcement of certain physiological facts observed by him, and by the self-same argument a priori-that they are inconsistent with recognised natural laws and therefore cannot be.
+The circulation of the blood, vaccination, express trains, Atlantic steaming, and a host of other novelties, were as vehemently opposed by the scientific authorities in their time as now is Mr. Crookes's appouncement of certain physiological facts observed by him, and by the self-same argument à priori-that they are inconsistent with recognised natural laws and therefore cannot be.

-Mr. Crookes does not ask their acceptance on his own authority; he asks only that the experiments he has tried-and which, if established, are of the highest interest and importance to Science may be tried by others.
+Mr. Crookes does not ask their acceptance on his own authority; he asks only that the experiments he has tried-and which, if established, are of the highest interest and importance to Science-may be tried by others.
 He describes them in plain words made more plain by engravings.
-He says :\-
+He says :-

-The answer to this, as to all other objections, is, prove it to be an error by showing where the error lies; or, if a trick, by showing how the trick is performed.
+The answer to this, as to all other objections, is, prove it to be an error by showing where the error lies; or, if a trick, by showing how the tric. is performed.
 Try the experiment fully and fairly.

 If then fraud be found, expose it; if it be a truth, proclaim it.
 This is the only scientific procedure, and this it is that I purpose steadily to pursue.

-Not one of the many objectors to his demonstration of the existence of a Psychic Force has ventured to answer him by saying "I have tried the experiments described by Mr. Crookes, carefully and patiently, and the results he states did not appear."
+Not one of the many objectors to his demonstration of the existence of a Psychic Force has ventured to answer him by saying, "I have tried the experiments described by Mr. Crookes, carefully and patiently, and the results he stated did not appear."
 All have shrunk from this only philosophical treatment of the question.
 The warfare has been wholly by suppression of one half of the facts stated by him and misrepresentation of the other half; and some have even condescended to personal abuse and vilification, for the purpose of discrediting testimony they are unable to rebut.
 A few instances must suffice.

-The Quarterly Review answers a series of experiments made with instruments ingeniously constructed 'by a scientific man to secure delicate tests that should not be open to the objection that would have been made to any evidence of the senses alone, by the unworthy process of discrediting the experimentalist and observers.
-Mr. Crookes, F.R.S., the discoverer of the metal thallium, the Editor of the Quarterly Journal of Science and of the Chemical News, is declared to be incompetent to devise a simple test apparatus; Dr. Huggins, F.R.S., a Vice-President of the Royal Society, the foremost spectroscopist in the world and almost its greatest astronomer, is wanting in power of vision and capacity of judgment; (a) and my much humbler self, a Lawyer of some little experience in dealing with witnesses and evidence, am called "gullible"(b).
-We are, in fact, three fools, and
+The Quarterly Review answers a series of experiments made with instruments ingeniously constructed by a scientific man to secure delicate tests that should not be open to the objection that would have been made to any evidence of the senses alone, by the unworthy process of discrediting the experimentalist and observers.
+Mr. Crookes, F.R.S., the discoverer of the metal thallium, the Editor of the Quarterly Journal of Science and of the Chemical News, is declared to be incompetent to devise a simple test apparatus; Dr. Huggins, F.R.S., a Vice-President of the Royal Society, the foremost spectroscopist in the world and almost its greatest astronomer, is wanting in power of vision and capacity of judgment; (a) and my much humbler self, a bration."
+"To him;" says the Reviewer, "seeing is believing; but to those who have qualified themselves for the study of Psychic Force by a previous course of investigation into the class of occult phenomena, of which this is the latest manifestation, seeing is anything but believing."

-(a) Dr. Huggins is actually condemned by the Quarterly Review for having dared to be a witness to some mechanical experiments without having first studied Dr. Carpenter's theory of "Unconscious Cerebration."
-"To him," says the Reviewer, "seeing is believing; but to those who have qualified themselves for the study of Psychic Force by a previous course of investigation into the class of occult phenomena, of which this is the latest manifestation, seeing is anything but believing."
+(a) Dr. Huggins is actually condemned by the Quarterly Review for having dared be a witness to some mechanical experiments without-having first studied Dr. Carpenter's theory of "Unconscious Cere-